-Upwork freelancer – a study from 2019
+Upwork freelancer – a study details

 Upwork freelancer, alone, is a small cog but hived together with the other fellow freelancers around the globe (work from home jobs force), and small cog becomes a part of the machine, which turns the economy of the world.

 The freelancer, of course, can be the one working for Flexjobs, Kelly Services, Rat Race Rebellion, or any other freelance jobs offering websites.

 Freelancers Union and Upwork freelancer study from 2019 showed that work from home – freelancing income in the US, today is ahead of substantial industries like construction, transportation and warehousing, mining, and just barely behind information industries.

 Work from home most relevant data